 - Step 1: Register for the ACT online, making sure to list your preferred test center, and sign up before the deadline of your preferred test date.
 When you register, you'll indicate which kind of accommodation you need for the test.

 - Step 2: Once you’ve registered for the ACT, you'll receive an email from ACT, Inc. This email will explain how to work with your school to submit a request for accommodations on the test.
 Forward this email to your school official, along with a filled-out Consent to Release Information to ACT PDF.

 - Step 3: Your school official will submit your request to ACT, Inc. Within two weeks of your submission, your school official will be notified first of ACT, Inc.'s decision; he or she will then contact you with the results and explain the next steps.

 ACT, Inc. offers a convenient checklist of the entire accommodations request process that you can use as you work your way through the steps above.

 What Happens After I Submit My Request for ACT Accommodations?

-First of all, make sure that your school official submits your request, including all documentation, no later than the late registration deadline for signing up for that particular test date.
+First of all, make sure that your school official submits your request, including all documentation, no later than the late registration deadline for that particular test date.
 In fact, the earlier you get your documentation submitted, the better—in case ACT, Inc. requests extra materials or documentation, which can slow the approval process.

 Once ACT, Inc. receives your materials, they'll pass them on for review.
 If you're missing important documentation, they'll notify you, and you can submit the extra materials.